PaulDMooney/testblog/BLOG_2.md

 # Enhancing the Developer Experience of Testing Part 2

-In my last post I talked about the writing tests with natural language descriptions, and leveraging structured testing to provide organized and comprehensible output.
-Here I will expand more on some of these concepts.
+In my last post, I talked about writing tests with natural language descriptions, and leveraging structured testing to provide organized and comprehensible output.
+Here I will expand more on these concepts.

 ## Structured Testing Part 2
-Structured testing is a nesting of contexts until eventually terminating in one or more tests.
-Contexts, just like the tests, can also be described (or named) with natural language and can appear in the test output in a tree structure.
+Structured testing is a nesting of contexts, until eventually terminating in one or more tests.
+In NodeJS test framework, a context is a `describe` function.
+In JUnit a context is the test class itself or a `@Nested` inner class.
+Contexts, just like tests, can also be described (or named) with natural language and can appear in the test output's tree structure.
 Here are some of the ways we can use this contextual test structure for well described tests:

 ### Given-When-Then Pattern
-Borrowing from [BDD](https://martinfowler.com/bliki/GivenWhenThen.html), one of the ways we can structure our tests is to use the Given-When-Then pattern.
+Borrowing from [Behaviour Driven Development (BDD)](https://martinfowler.com/bliki/GivenWhenThen.html), one of the ways we can structure our tests is to use the Given-When-Then pattern.
 In this pattern we nest the `Given`s, `When`s, and `Then`s in a hierarchical layout where the `Given`s and `When`s are contexts and `Then`s are the tests (in most popular testing frameworks).

 The `Given` context's clause describes some kind of preconditions.
-I also like to include inputs here as well because it still gives purpose to the `Given` clause when the thing being tested does not require preconditions.
-I will talk more on this later, but generally most might not prefer to include inputs here.
+I like to include inputs here as well because it gives purpose to the `Given` clause even when the thing being tested does not require preconditions.
+I will talk more on this later, but some people may prefer to not include inputs here.

 The `When` context's clause describes the execution.
 It can also be used to describe inputs if you prefer.
 Again, more on this later.

 The `Then` clause for tests should describe our expectation.
 This fits nicely with the "One assert per test" rule.
-Sometimes from one execution we have multiple expectations.
-For example, if we were testing a REST endpoint then we might expect the response body looks a particular way, but also separately we expect the response code to be a particular value.
+Sometimes, from one execution we have multiple expectations.
+For example, if we were testing a REST endpoint then we might expect that the response body looks a particular way, but also separately we expect the response code to be a particular value.
 These are two conceptually different expectations to assert from the same single execution with all the same preconditions.
-And there could be more, maybe there were certain response headers expected too.
+And there could be more -  maybe there were certain response headers expected, too.
 Breaking our expectations up into multiple `Then` clauses/test lets us describe each expectation separately.

 *Note*: It's common to see synonymous conventions to these like "Arrange-Act-Assert", or the use of "it should ..." for tests instead of "Then...".
-This is all fine if, as long as consistency is maintained.
+This is all fine, as long as consistency is maintained.

-There are generally at least two more kinds of contexts in this pattern we will see:
+There are generally at least two more kinds of contexts in this pattern that we will see:

 1. The `And` context.
 This is used for providing additional preconditions or inputs to compliment the `Given` or `When` contexts.

 2. The class or file under test context.
 This is the highest level context and just describes the class or file containing the units to be tested.
- Or is just a name for a group of tests in a particular test file.
+It could also just be a name for a group of tests in a particular test file.
 This comes implicitly in some test frameworks and may default to the name of the class or file containing the tests.

 Here's an example all of this in action using JUnit: